In Portland, Burundian immigrants protest presidential adviser’s visit

 Wagner questioned why Nyamitwe had been issued a visa and was “sipping lattes” in Maine coffee shops when other foreigners cannot get permission to travel in the United States.

-Nyamitwe posted a press release Saturday on his Facebook page and Twitter account acknowledging the Monument Square protest, denying any genocide in Burundi and claiming he was the target of an assassination attempt in Burundi in 2016.
+Nyamitwe posted a news release Saturday on his Facebook page and Twitter account acknowledging the Monument Square protest, denying any genocide in Burundi and claiming he was the target of an assassination attempt in Burundi in 2016.

-“While I recognize the right of everyone to express themselves by available legal means, I would like to take this opportunity to draw the attention of the opinion that the claims made on a ‘Genocide being committed by the Government of Burundi’ is yet an umpteenth baseless and shameful fabrication,” he said in the press release.
+“While I recognize the right of everyone to express themselves by available legal means, I would like to take this opportunity to draw the attention of the opinion that the claims made on a ‘Genocide being committed by the Government of Burundi’ is yet an umpteenth baseless and shameful fabrication,” he said in the release.
 “It is on the record that no genocide is going on across Burundi as people go by with their business on a daily basis.”

 He also posted comments during the protest.